david-chua/LambdaSchoolReview/WebFundamentals/JavaScriptFundamentals/PrototypesandInheritance.md

 }
 ```

-A constructor function "contrcuts" objects.
+A constructor function "constructs" objects.
 You can think of it as a template.
 The function itself needs to take in an object literal of some sort so that it can map that object literal's properties to a new object that will be returned once instantiated.

 ```
 function Person(attributes){